Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 }
 ```

-Now we trigger our `popUp` function to run when the game starts, replacing the console log at the start of the game.
-Now try clicking the **Start** button and see what happens.
+Now we trigger our `popUp` function to run when the game starts, instead of adding a comment in the console log at the start of the game.

 ```diff
 function startGame() {